-The VIN pins on the RTQ2812A supply voltage to the drain terminal of the internal high-side MOSFET.
+The VIN pins on the RTQ2813A supply voltage to the drain terminal of the internal high-side MOSFET.
 These pins also supply bias voltage for an internal regulator that generates 3V at the VCC pin.
-The voltage at the VCC pin is used for internal chip bias and gate drive for the low-side MOSFET.
+The voltage at the VCC pin is used for internal chip bias and for gate drive of the low-side MOSFET.
 The gate drive for the high-side MOSFET is supplied by a floating supply (CBOOT) between the BOOT and SW pins.
-CBOOT is charged by an internal synchronous diode from VCC.
-In addition, an internal charge pump maintains that the CBOOT voltage is sufficient to turn on the high-side MOSFET.
+CBOOT is charged by a BOOT charge switch through VCC.
+In addition, an internal charge pump maintains that the CBOOT voltage, which is sufficient to turn on the high-side MOSFET.

 To improve efficiency and limit power dissipation in the VIN pin, an external voltage that exceeds the output voltage of the internal LDO can override the internal LDO.
 When using an external bias on the VCC rail, any power-up and power-down sequences can be applied.
-However, it is important to note that if a discharge path on the VCC rail draws a current exceeding the current limit of the internal LDO, then the VCC drops below the VCC UVLO falling threshold, resulting in the shutdown of the RTQ2812A output.
+However, it is important to note that if a discharge path on the VCC rail draws a current exceeding the current limit of the internal LDO, then the VCC drops below the VCC UVLO falling threshold, resulting in the shutdown of the RTQ2813A output.